UniMath/agda-unimath/src/structured-types/pointed-homotopies.lagda.md

 reason, we call the second definition of pointed homotopies
 {{#concept "uniform pointed homotopies"}}.

-A complication of this approach to the definition of pointed homotopies is that identifications witnessing the commutativity of the triangle in a pointed homotopy is slightly more complicated to construct a base point coherence
+Note that the difference between our main definition of pointed homotopies and the uniform definition of pointed homotopies is the direction of the identification on the right in the commuting triangle

 ```text
         H₀ *